 Get started with the process of deploying a validator node by reading the doc on node deployment prerequisites.

-Owner and signer wallets¶
+Owner and signer wallets

 The signer wallet is an address that is used for signing Heimdall blocks, checkpoints, and other signing-related activities.
 This wallet’s private key is on the validator node for signing purposes.
 It cannot manage staking, rewards, or delegations.
+The validator must keep two types of balances in this wallet:- POL tokens on Heimdall (through top-up transactions) to perform validator responsibilities on Heimdall.

 - ETH on Ethereum to send checkpoints on Ethereum.

-Wallet setup and maintenance¶
+Wallet setup and maintenance

 - Key storage and maintenance are critically important.
 Use a secrets manager, or password manager for key management when setting up a wallet for your validator.
 If you choose to use another method, please ensure you have a solid understanding of the associated processes.